opencredo/secure-pipeline-verifier/README.md

 - The second parameter is a date with format *"YYYY-MM-ddTHH:mm:ss.SSSZ"* since when you want to check activity on your repository.

+- (Optional) The third parameter is the name of the branch you want to audit.

 #### AWS Lambda configuration

 To deploy the service as a Lambda function and the required infrastructure for execution, check the `terraform/README.md` file.